These four core masculine virtues led me from hoping my wife would die in her sleep to creating YouTube videos about marriage together.

 Sven Masterson

-I’ve not felt feelings of being unappreciated, unseen, unvalued, and alone in a crowded room for years.
+I’ve not felt unappreciated, unseen, unvalued, and alone in a crowded room for years.
 I have a considerably smaller income than I did back in those days, still leave infinitesimally things undone, and yet, I no longer experience critique but warmth, connection, and acceptance.

-Most of my days are filled with a new awareness of the haunting intoxicating aroma that used to elude me.
-Now I live each day in awe and wonder and the realization that the strange aroma I’d previously found so elusive was not an invitation to find someone but to be someone, a staggering reality that settled that feeling and continues to be life-giving.
+Most of my days are filled with a new awareness of the haunting, intoxicating aroma that used to elude me.
+Now I live each day in awe and wonder, and the realization that the strange aroma I’d previously found so elusive was not an invitation to find someone but to be someone.
+This staggering reality settled that feeling and continues to be life-giving.

-Now that I don’t feel like time to find love is running short, I enjoy how I spend it and who I spend it with.
+Now that I don’t feel like time to find love is running short, I enjoy how and who I spend it with.

-And all of that is something I had thought was utterly impossible just a half-decade ago!
+And all that is something I had thought was utterly impossible just a half-decade ago!

 What happened to make that possible?

 In fact, that kind of thinking was just the fruit of the four corrosive mindsets I had to let go of along the way.
-It was ending the insistence that my life would become great when changes take place outside of me that was a significant catalyst for creating the life I have now.
+It was ending the insistence that my life would become great when changes took place outside of me, which was a significant catalyst for creating the life I have now.

 What were those four soul-crushing and poisonous mindsets?